smy1/swlab/python/README.md

       children=["a62_c62", "a63_c63", "a64_c64"],
       camera=["BABY", "front", "SBR1", "SCREEN", "影片二"])
 ```
-As shown in the code above, the merge function has three parameters:
+In the code above:
 - __folder__: Where is the main project folder that stores all the videos?
 In this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
 - __children__: What are the names of the first-level subfolders?
 These subfolders should be stored directly within the main project folder.
 In this example, the three subfolders listed refer to our participants' ID.
 - __camera__: What are the names of the second-level subfolders?
 These subfolders should be stored within the first-level  subfolders.
 In this example, these second-level subfolders are the names of the cameras/video recorders.
 Within these subfolders should be all the short, truncated videos that we want to concatenate into one complete long video.
-- In short, the storage path of the short videos should be something in the line of _main-project-folder -> first-level-"child"-subfolder -> second-level-"camera"-subfolder -> videos-to-be-concatenated_.
+- In short, the storage path of the short videos should be something in the line of _"main project folder" -> "first level (child) subfolder" -> "second level (camera) subfolder" -> "videos to be concatenated"_.
 By passing these subfolders into the function, all the videos in them will be processed automatically.

 >[!TIP]
->If a subfolder (at any level) or video does not exist, the function will just return a statement that there is nothing to merge for that child's camera.
-This means that we can list all the possible second-level subfolders even if these subfolders exist only in some of the first-level subfolders but not in others - it would not crash the function.
+>If a subfolder or video does not exist, the function will just return a statement that there is nothing to merge for that child's camera.
+This means that we can list all the possible subfolders even if the combination of first and second level subfolders exist only for some but not other videos - it would not crash the function.

 An additional merging script that is not included in the module:
    - [merge-clips.py](./merge-clips.py): This script concatenates short videos which are stored in third-level subfolders, that is, within the second-level camera subfolders.
 The third-level subfolders indicate the minute of the recording, e.g., a folder named "09" contains several three-second-long clips recorded at the 9th minute of the hour of experiment.